Heroes for Hire: Heroes for Hire (2006)

-Shortly thereafter, Captain America and the Heroes for Hire part ways, and the "anti-regs" abandon their now compromised base.
-Meanwhile, the Heroes for Hire discover a black-market operation that surgically implanted superhumans with Skrull organs that would endow those who had the operation with Skrull shapeshifting abilities.
-Several of these hybrid Skrull-villains bust Misty Knight's old foe Ricadonna from prison.
+The Heroes for Hire discover a black-market operation that surgically implanted superhumans with Skrull organs that would endow those who had the operation with Skrull shapeshifting abilities.
+Several of these hybrid Skrull villains bust Misty Knight's old foe Ricadonna from prison.
 Ricadonna destroys the Heroes' headquarters by sending an explosive package, and puts hits out on the entire team.
-Most notable of these were Insecticide (the hit man sent to kill Humbug — Humbug neutralized him with help from his pet killer bees), Shadow Stalker (an old foe of Shang-Chi sent to kill him—Shang-Chi quickly humiliated him), and the gang of ninjas that attacked Tarantula when she was with her father.
 After they murder her father, Tarantula kills the entire gang herself.
-The team splits up in search of Ricadonna; while Misty Knight and Colleen Wing try to shake up Toddler for information, Humbug uses his flies to discover Ricadonna's base—and also that she has somehow gained superpowers.
+The team splits up in search of Ricadonna; while Knight and Colleen Wing try to shake up Toddler for information, Humbug uses his flies to discover Ricadonna's base—and also that she has somehow gained superpowers.

-The team also comes into conflict with Grindhouse, the Headmen, and encounter Devil Dinosaur and Moon-Boy in the Savage Land.
+The team also comes into conflict with Grindhouse and the Headmen.
 Following these adventures, the Heroes for Hire became involved in "World War Hulk", being captured aboard Hulk's stone ship.
 Humbug turns on the group, but in turn is betrayed by Earth's hive, which had been using him from the start.
-Colleen and Tarantula are heavily tortured, but are rescued by the rest of the team.
-Shang-Chi kills Humbug to avenge Tarantula's torture, and possibly out of mercy, as Humbug had mutated into a grotesque monster and was in great pain.
-Afterward the team splits up, with Paladin taking Moon-boy in for the reward offered for his capture.
+Wing and Tarantula are heavily tortured, but are rescued by the rest of the team.
+Shang-Chi kills Humbug to avenge Tarantula's torture, and possibly out of mercy, as Humbug had mutated into a monster.
+Afterward the team splits up, with Paladin taking Moon-Boy in for the reward offered for his capture.
 Black Cat tries to appeal to Paladin's good nature, but Paladin kicks her away and informs her she does not know him at all.
-Shang-Chi departs the group carrying the still injured Tarantula in his arms.
-Misty attempts to console a still heavily distraught Colleen, trying to encourage her that the team could still keep going, but Colleen will hear none of it.
-Colleen states that the moment the team sold their service as heroes they sold the best part of themselves.
-Colleen walks away leaving Misty alone, signaling the complete end of team.
+Shang-Chi departs the group carrying Tarantula in his arms.
+Knight attempts to console Wing, trying to encourage her that the team could still keep going, but Wing will hear none of it.
+Wing states that the moment the team sold their service as heroes they sold the best part of themselves.
+Wing walks away leaving Knight alone, signaling the complete end of team.